girnara/scheduler-service/README.md

-in.ind.core.jobs        : All the jobs defined for scheduler service. i.e. InvokeApiJob for calling the client webhook at speficified cron trigger. in.ind.core.models      : All the domain model service objects are available in this package. in.ind.core.services    : All the application services and its definition available in that. i.e. RestApiService, SchedulerService. in.ind.core.utls        : All the utility class and methods are available in this package.
+in.ind.core.jobs        : All the jobs defined for scheduler service. i.e. InvokeApiJob for calling the client webhook at speficified cron trigger. in.ind.core.models      : All the domain model service objects are available in this package. in.ind.core.services    : All the application services and its definition available in that. i.e. RestApiService, SchedulerService. in.ind.core.utils        : All the utility class and methods are available in this package.
 ```

 ### Authors